Nordfjordeid: Sagastad Viking Center

 The most visited attraction in Nordfjordeid is the Sagastad Viking Center, a museum that houses a replica of the largest viking longship ever discovered in Norway, the Myklebust Ship.

 The content in the exhibition is anchored in research in collaboration with the University of Bergen and the Medieval Cluster.
 The ship is located in the middle of the center, surrounded by interactive exhibitions that are mainly related to the ship and the other grave finds in Nordfjordeid.
-The center opened May 10, 2019 and has year-round operations with opportunities for parties, concerts, lectures and other events.
+The center opened May 10, 2019, and has year-round operations with opportunities for parties, concerts, lectures and other events.

 The building is located near the fjord, with a slipway allowing for sea launching of the ship.
-In 2019 the center had over 20 000 visitors, during the COVID-19 pandemic it was partially closed, receiving only 8000 guests in 2020, and 9000 in 2021.
+In 2019 the center had over 20,000 visitors, during the COVID-19 pandemic it was partially closed, receiving only 8000 guests in 2020, and 9000 in 2021.

 The building is also used as a cultural center, hosting concerts and other cultural events.
-The unique architectural design of the building with one giant room, and a polished aluminum roof results in very unique acoustics.
+The architectural design of the building with one giant room, and a polished aluminum roof results in unique acoustics.
 The ship building technique used by the boatbuilders to construct the Myklebustship is now listed under UNESCO world heritage.
 The Myklebust ship is believed to have belonged to King Audbjørn of Firda.

 Nature

 Geirangerfjord and the famous glacier at Briksdalen which attracts numerous international tourists every year are close to Nordfjordeid.
-There are several trails close to the town center, with marked paths to ensure easy travel.
-There are many possibilities of fine hiking in the mountains, either north or south, surrounding the town, a hiking trail starting near the Lote Tunnel going south leads to a magnificent 900 m high view over other arms of the Nordfjorden and splendid area.
+There are several trails close to the village center, with marked paths to ensure easy travel.
+There are many possibilities of fine hiking in the mountains, either north or south, surrounding the village, a hiking trail starting near the Lote Tunnel going south leads to a magnificent 900 m high view over other arms of the Nordfjorden and splendid area.